joinSamBalboa/Homemade-App/README.md

 <h4>Day 2/3</h4>
-We decided to work with a shared screen in order to build the back-end using Express JS and Mongo DB and to ensure exactly what we need to be inputted is there for the front-end.
+We decided to work with a shared screen in order to build the back-end using Express JS and MongoDB and to ensure exactly what we need to be inputted is there for the front-end.
 This included making the recipe and review schemas with a few seeded recipes so that we had some content to work with whilst building the front-end.

 ```
 const reviewSchema = new mongoose.Schema({